Code-Institute-Submissions/MSP2_art_resource/assets/docs/TESTING.md

 | iPad Pro:                           | 1024px | lg         |
 | Laptop with MDPI screen             | 1280px | xl         |

-Had a separate Kindle Fire to see responsiveness on all pages of changes from landscape to portrait views.
-Landscape had button link navigation whilst portrait had 'hamburger' menu drop downs.

 ### Peer review and feedback